saeedhei/node-telegram-bot-api-message-receiver/README.md

 ### Guide

- This Scrip will help you to getting user Messages from a specific button.
+ This Script will help you to getting user Messages from a specific button.

 ## License